wlerin/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 Section 1: Apache - creating our .htaccess
 ---

-In SSH do the commands described in this FAQ.
-If you do not know how to SSH into your slot use this FAQ: [SSH Guide - The Basics](https://www.feralhosting.com/faq/view?question=12)

-**Step 1:** [SSH to your Feral server](https://www.feralhosting.com/faq/view?question=12).
-First we need to navigate to the directory we want to protect.
-The file that will be protecting our default www directory is called `.htaccess` (please note the initial dot).
-It works in partnership with a file called `.htpasswd` in which the actual encrypted password is stored.
-Let's create the `.htaccess` first.
+**Step 1:** In SSH we must first navigate to the directory we want to protect and then create the `.htaccess`.

 ~~~
 cd ~/www/$(whoami).$(hostname -f)/public_html/
 ~~~

-This will move us into the root of our WWW folder
+This will move us into the root of our `WWW` folder

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/htaccess_0.png)

-Now type:
+This command will either open an existing file or create the new file upon saving using a text editor called nano, so now type:

 ~~~
 nano -w .htaccess
 ~~~

-This opens an existing file, in this case .htaccess, or creates the new file upon saving using a text editor called nano

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/htaccess_1.png)